 He put out several projects with HH, including “Introducing PoBoy the Purple Poet”, the self-produced sequel: “Purple Dioxide (PO2)”, and features with a plethora of artists on and off the label.
 Rodney was living his dream, or so he thought, making more money than he could count, gaining fans around the world, doing shows, attending parties and basically living the life of a rock star.
 Then he got introduced to drugs—cocaine in particular—and everything fell apart.
 He ended up losing his record deal, his own record label, his home, his wife, his son—pretty much everything.
 He made all manner of bad decisions during his 10-year struggle with addiction, until one of those bad decisions eventually landed him in a prison cell and he became the property of the Mississippi Department of Corrections.

-The Lords Name label was short-lived however—it was proving an impossible task for Brimstone to get past his past, and most of the people in his community weren’t willing to accept the changes in his life and continuously condemned him for all his past transgressions.
-It was during this time that he became more familiar with a camera, (he had previously started a business shooting videos—a successful YouTube channel known as “PraiseGodTV”), and, after LNE, he started Ashford Photography & Films in 2017, right before marrying his wife Nikki, whom he had met 6 months prior.
+The Lords Name label was short-lived however—it was proving an impossible task for Brimstone to get past his past, and most of the people in his community weren’t willing to accept the changes in his life and continuously condemned him for his past transgressions.
+It was during this time that he became more familiar with a camera, (he had previously started a business shooting videos—a successful YouTube channel known as “PraiseGodTV”), and, after LNE, he started Ashford Photography & Films in 2017.
 He spent most of his time learning how to be the best photographer he could be, and APF thrived.
 Winning several awards, being featured in several magazines including “People” and “Better Homes and Gardens” and ultimately building a 6-figure per year business, Rodney, the man of many hats as well as names, had finally found his niche.
 After totally resetting his life in an effort to escape his sordid past, and after being 7 years addiction-free, he used the proceeds from the photography business to start a brand new label with a brand new message: L-Town Records.
 Above all he wants to prevent other artists from going down the path he traveled, the one that leads to death, and, with L-Town, he hopes to be an example for the world that regardless of where you come from or the mistakes you may have made in the past, it is never too late to start over and get it right.

 Head of A&R